-Building strong communities is aided by giving people and families the opportunity to have accommodation that can adapt to respond to their changing needs and abilities.
-This means looking at the macro-scale provision of a range of house types, adaptable facilities and meanwhile use spaces, through to the micro-scale; the space and ease in ability to extend homes and facilities (physical and digital) to work from home.
+Building strong communities is aided by giving households the opportunity to have accommodation that can adapt to respond to their changing needs and abilities.
+This means looking at the macroscale provision of green and blue infrastructure and management for climate adaptation, futureproofing infrastructure for technological innovation, a range of house types, adaptable facilities and meanwhile use spaces.
+And through to the micro-scale; for example the space and ease in ability to extend homes and facilities (physical and digital) to work from home.

 It is important that strong communities are not broken due to the lack of adaptable design.